fluree/docs.flur.ee/src/content/0.9.1/docs/start/quickstart.md

 ### Permissions Introduction

-We can enable permissions on both query and transaction operations, and the permissions can be as simple as a true/false declaration or an [expressive predicate rule function](#database-functions) that resolves to either true or false.
+We can enable permissions on both query and transaction operations, and the permissions can be as simple as a true/false declaration or an [expressive predicate rule function](#ledger-functions) that resolves to either true or false.
 All permissions are stored in the `_fn` collection and are referenced via a `ref` attribute on `_rule/predicate`.

 Here we'll go through all the steps needed to add a permission that accomplishes two main things:

-1. Users can only see `chat` and `person` collection data, but no other data in the database
+1. Users can only see `chat` and `person` collection data, but no other data in the ledger
 2. A user can only create or update a chats of their own (if they are the referenced `chat/person`)

 To accomplish this we need to do a few things:

-1. Create an actual database user for the chat user(s) along with at least one auth record.
+1. Create an actual ledger user for the chat user(s) along with at least one auth record.
 Permissions are governed by auth records, users are optional but a user can have multiple auth entities each giving different permissions (the [Fluree Permissions](#fluree-permissions) section explains this in more detail).
-2. Link the `person` entities we created to the database user(s) using a `ref` (reference) attribute so we can traverse the graph from the `person` entity to the `_user` database user entity and then to the `_auth` record itself.
+2. Link the `person` entities we created to the ledger user(s) using a `ref` (reference) attribute so we can traverse the graph from the `person` entity to the `_user` ledger user entity and then to the `_auth` record itself.
 3. Create rules to enforce the above desired permissions, and connect them to the user using another `ref` attribute.
 4. Create an assignable role that contains these rules so we can easily add the role to our chat user(s).
 5. Assign the new role to the user(s).